tsujan/Kvantum/Kvantum/INSTALL.md

     sudo make install

-If you have compiled Kvantum with `qmake`, the following command cleans the source completely and makes it ready for another compilation:

-    make distclean

-If you have used `cmake` for compilation, to compile Kvantum again, first remove the contents of the build directory.
+To compile Kvantum again (e.g., agaisnt Qt5), first remove the contents of the build directory.

 ## Usage